w3c/wot/plugfest/2019-tpac-fukuoka/TDs/Intel/README.md

         - an action using POST
         - query parameters are embedded in request URL

-**WARNING: in theory writing to properties like "brightness" is supported and should update the corresponding V4L parameters in the camera.
+**WARNING: ideally writing to properties like "brightness" should update the corresponding V4L parameters in the camera.
 In practice it tends to crash the camera driver, so...
-These properties are only supported in read-only mode and the TD reflects this.
+These properties are only supported in read-only mode currently and the TD reflects this.
 Sorry.**

 #### HTTP and Nosec